Header image for Simulink to Cloud blog post

 My model is designed to run continuously in the cloud, using sensor data and control setpoints streamed externally via UDP.
 It processes the data and pushes the results to downstream Python services allowing users to monitor outputs through a dashboard and control the twin by adjusting setpoint value.

 This is a classic blueprint for cloud-native digital twins featuring live data ingestion, high-fidelity physical models and IT deployment.
-I'm sharing the full overview and source code so you can use this pattern to build your own.
+I'm sharing the full overview, source code and an that you can use in the agentic application.

 Architecture diagram of Simulink Digital Twin with UDP and Docker